akshat231/fword/README.md

 fword find /path/to/media.mp4 "hello"
 ```

-Search for a word in a YouTube video:
+Search for a word in a video from any yt-dlp-supported URL:

 ```bash
 fword find https://youtube.com/watch?v=... "hello"